-All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
-Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
+Incomplete application forms will be returned to the applicant where the application deadline has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
 A curriculum vitae will not be accepted in place of the completed application form.

 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications, this policy and the School's child protection policy are available to download from the School's website.
+Application forms, job descriptions, person specifications, this policy and the School's safeguarding and child protection policy and procedures are available to download from the School's website.